 Need extra padding?
 Don’t go for mesh…

 Whatever your needs are, there’s a chair on this list that’s going to be an excellent fit, so go through it again if you must.

-As you should know, having a good office chair that’s got your back throughout the day is the key to living more comfortably with scoliosis.
-So far we have discussed non-surgical scoliosis treatment by changing your chair.
+As you should know, having a good office chair that’s got your back throughout the day is the key to living more comfortably with deviated spine.
+So far we have discussed non-surgical deviated spine treatment by changing your chair.
 If you have a severe problem, please consult your doctor for other possible scoliosis treatment options (braces, scoliosis traction chair, scoliosis surgery, etc..)